Himanshu7042/Twitter_Data_Extraction/README.md

 Run the code cell containing the script.
 A Chrome browser window will open, prompting you to enter your Twitter ID and password within approximately 1 minute.

 ### Step 4: Data Extraction
-Sit back and relax!
-The script will automatically fetch the last around 850 posts from the specified Twitter account.
+Sit back and relax!(for 5 minutes) The script will automatically fetch the last around 850 posts from the specified Twitter account.
 The data will be loaded into a Pandas DataFrame.

 ### Step 5: Save to CSV
 The extracted data will be saved to a CSV file named "twitter_data.csv" in the same directory as your script.
 You can now use this CSV file for further analysis or visualization.